Inventory Control of Office and Educational Equipment and Furniture

-C. Fixed Assets is responsible for ensuring that central equipment records are properly maintained, assisting the Equipment Liaison(s) with periodic inventories, and providing training to department staff.
+C. Fixed Assets are responsible for ensuring that central equipment records are properly maintained, assisting the Equipment Liaison(s) with periodic inventories, and providing training to department staff.

-D. University Police or Local Police Authority is responsible for investigating possible theft, mysterious disappearance, damage, etc. of university equipment.
+D. University Police or Local Police Authority are responsible for investigating possible theft, mysterious disappearance, damage, etc. of university equipment.

 E. The Risk Management Office is responsible for investigating and processing insurance claims for lost, stolen, missing, damaged, or destroyed university equipment due to an accident or unexpected event such as fire, lightning, power failure, explosion, wind, hail, water, theft or vandalism.
 The university’s insurance policy is subject to a “per occurrence” deductible and excludes coverage for employee dishonesty, unexplained (mysterious) disappearances, losses and shortages disclosed when taking inventories, normal wear and tear, deterioration, rust, corrosion, faulty design, material, workmanship and latent defect.

 The policies herein are effective July 1, 1999.
 This Administrative Policy shall be reviewed and revised, if necessary, annually to become effective at the beginning of the University’s fiscal year, unless otherwise noted.